dit0mad/ostestapp/README.md

 ## Note
 Given the time constraint, most of my focus was led to the system design.
-No unit tests or http mocking since the requirements does not state it or heavy emphasis on UI.
+No unit tests are done since the requirements does not state it.
+A simple UI is developed.
-The data set provided was mutated accordingly.
+The data set provided was mutated accordingly to my fit.

 ## Getting Started